grace-notes/website/contents/topics/responsibility.md

 You are therefore useless to God in the realm of personal evangelism when you are out of fellowship.

-E. The principle of light, vv.14-16.
+# The principle of light, vv.14-16.

 Christ begins this passage in the same way as He did the preceding: He identifies His hearers with the inanimate object of His illustration.